+A

-A Needs Influencing Use of Processing Services
+Needs Influencing Use of Processing Services

 When the mainframe was the primary computer platform for handling business applications, processing services rose to prominence.
 Many small and midsized companies did not have the capital to invest in mainframe systems nor the staffing to support them.
 Processing services allowed companies to automate business functions such as payroll and billing on a pay-as-you-go basis.
-This was an attractive alternative that many companies embraced in the 1960s, supporting sizable business growth for large processing services vendors such as EDS and ADP.

 Information technology has changed considerably in the past few decades, with desktop systems becoming more powerful and less costly.
 Today, most companies (no matter what their size) have invested in some computer technology to support their business.
 In fact, the cost of hardware and software has reached a point where PCs are becoming a fixture in the average home along with the VCR and color TV.
+Vendors such as Compaq, which leads the home/consumer PC market in 1994, have made home computing and telecomuting more practical and affordable.

 What have these changes done to the demand for processing services?
 As might be expected, the growth rate for many traditional services has leveled off as companies have brought applications in-house as it became more affordable to do so.
 However, the belt-tightening in American companies in recent years has led to efforts to reduce data processing costs.
-Many companies have decided to let information systems be handled by the "experts" who make that their business, while they focus all their internal efforts in their primary core business areas such as banking or insurance.
-This has led to a counter trend of buying services rather than processing all applications internally.
+Many companies have decided to let information systems be handled by the "experts" who make it their business, while the companies focus all their internal efforts in their primary core business areas such as banking or insurance.
+This has led to a counter trend of buying services rather than processing applications internally.

 While growth may be leveling off in some areas, there are certain applications where needs are growing and use of a processing service vendor makes economic sense.
 Processing services will continue to offer advantages and economies of scale for certain types of applications.
 In addition, relatively new offerings in the processing services arena, such as disaster recovery services, are recording high rates of growth.